n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 - HIDDEN: Here you can define whether a field should be hidden or displayed in extraction view.

-- FORCE VALIDATION: Here you can define whether a field must always be validated manually, even if it has been read 100% by DOC².
+- FORCE VALIDATION: Here you can define whether a field must always be validated manually, even if it has been confidently read (100%) by DOC².

 - OCR and MATCH SCORE: Setting as described below, per field.